-3. FOREIGN EXCHANGE AND GOLD ASSET MANAGEMENT IN APRIL 2017 - MARCH 2018
+3. FOREIGN EXCHANGE AND GOLD ASSET MANAGEMENT IN JULY 2017 - JUNE 2018

-In the period under review, Bank of Russia foreign exchange and gold assets increased by \$57.2 billion to reach \$460.0 billion (Table 1).
-Foreign currency exchange rate movements against the US dollar together with domestic market gold and foreign currency purchases and gold price changes had a positive impact on the value of assets (Charts 1 and 4).
+In the period under review, Bank of Russia foreign exchange and gold assets increased by \$40.4 billion to reach \$458.1 billion (Table 1).
+Domestic market gold and foreign currency purchases had the greatest positive impact on the value of assets (Charts 1 and 4).
+The foreign currency purchases were carried out as part of the Federal Treasury's foreign currency acquisitions from the Bank of Russia under the fiscal rule implementation (overshoot of the forecast oil and gas income of the federal budget).

-In April 2017 - March 2018, the government securities portfolio and the amount of deposits and nostro account balances with the Bank of Russia significantly increased.
+In July 2017 - June 2018, the amount of deposits and nostro account balances with the Bank of Russia significantly increased.
+The international organisations' securities portfolio and the amount of gold assets also built up.
 In the period under review, the amount of claims in foreign currency on Russian credit institutions under repo transactions decreased (Table 1).

-As of 31 March 2018, the category 'Others' in Chart 5 includes assets in yuans (5.0%), the Canadian (3.0%) and Australian (1.0%) dollars, as well as assets in yen (0.0%) and Swiss francs (0.0%).
+As of 30 June 2018, the category 'Others' in Chart 5 includes assets in pounds sterling (6.3%), yen (4.5%), the Canadian (2.9%) and Australian (1.0%) dollars, as well as assets in Swiss francs (0.0%).